nibingcheng/sql-airplane-lab/README.md

   \copy airlines FROM '/Users/<your-username>/Desktop/airlines.csv' DELIMITER ',' CSV;
   ```

-> If you get "Permission denied" error, copy csv files to `C:\Windows\Temp` folder and then run the above command again with updated path `\copy routes FROM 'C:\Windows\Temp\routes.csv' DELIMITER ',' CSV;`

 You should have now seeded three tables with flight data.
 Run `SELECT * FROM <table-name> LIMIT 10;` to confirm.